-GLA Guidance (for Pre-Demolition Audit) City Corporation Guidance Best-Practice Guidan (City Corporation Guid A pre-demolition audit is a detailed inventory of the materials in the building that will need to be managed upon demolition.
+GLA Guidance (for Pre-Demolition Audit) City Corporation Guidance Best-Practice Guidance (City Corporation Guidance +) A pre-demolition audit is a detailed inventory of the materials in the building that will need to be managed upon demolition.
 It should include: A summary of the key components and materials present in the existing buildings, with an estimate of the quantities and associated embodied carbon and whether they are suitable for reclamation.
 An explanation and drawings that show the extent of the proposed demolition and whether any parts of the building are being considered for retention.
 Opportunities for reuse and recycling either within the proposed development or offsite nearby/locally or further afield.
 Reasons for adopting less preferred approaches or moving down the hierarchy of CE design approaches.
 The pre-deconstruction audit is a detailed quantitative and qualitative data inventory of existing materials onsite, including retained and deconstructed materials.
 In addition to the GLA guidance, it should include: The type and quantities of materials present.
 Quantities and value of building elements and materials that can be recovered, including identification of priority deconstruction products for reuse.
 Associated embodied carbon savings should be cross-referenced with the WLC assessment.
 Any associated programme impacts for reuse onsite, reuse offsite, recycling options.
-The collection of quan towards developing m this information in an e materials platform or e Where possible, the following best practice information should also be included: How the value of existing building elements or materials can be recovered.
+The collection of quantitative and qualitative data should work towards developing material passport-type information.
+Provision of this information in an excel spreadsheet is encouraged for use on a materials platform or easy data sharing.
+Where possible, the following best practice information should also be included: How the value of existing building elements or materials can be recovered.
 The amount of demolition waste.
 A schedule of practical and realistic providers who can act as brokers for each of the reclaimed items.
 Target reuse and reclamation rates.
 A material reuse schedule for a minimum of 5 key items, materials, components and fittings for reuse.
 This schedule should add detail to the material reuse catalogue (in the pre-redevelopment audit) and outline targets and commitments: Include quantitative data (e.g. number and type).
 Include a qualitative assessment of condition and properties (from the pre-redevelopment audit).
 Establish targets that maximise resource recovery in line with the circular economy hierarchy (Figure 5.1) and prioritise retention/reuse onsite above offsite relocation or repurposing.
 Include visuals, photographs, diagrams where helpful and inspiring for the design process.
-A material reuse scher elements (e.g. doors) o relevant material prop Include case studies v process.
+A material reuse schedule for the majority materials (e.g. timber) / elements (e.g. doors) onsite including a qualitative assessment of relevant material properties and considerations.
+Include case studies where helpful and inspiring for the design process.